pinetco-dev/laravel-impersonate/README.md

 ```

 ## Usage
 The package comes with a configuration file.
+Where you can config setting as your need.

 Publish it with the following command: